 Search engine optimization or SEO is not at all a new term.
-It’s an online marketing technique that evolved over many years as search engines like Google became more powerful and trustworthy.
-Today, it is seen as a vast field and a powerful method to drive targeted traffic to a website.
+It’s a digital marketing technique that evolved over many years as search engines like Google became more powerful and trustworthy.
+Today, these SEO methods are seen as a vast field and a powerful method to drive targeted traffic to a website.
 Every big brand and every small business with an online presence wants a piece of the organic search traffic.

 Now, before SEO got so technical, it used to be simple.
 It was all about creating the best and the most relevant content for the search engines to rank around relevant keywords.

 The interesting thing is, what mattered in the beginning still matters today: Quality Content.
-The only thing that has changed or gotten better is how the search engines judge the quality of content.
+The only thing that has changed or gotten better is how the search engines judge the quality of a piece of content.

 Great, relevant content happens to be the core focus and the main idea behind “White Hat SEO” — the ethical version of search engine optimization.

 What’s more, by focusing on quality content, you’ll also be able to delve deeper into relevant topics.
 Showing that you have authority in expert areas, which can have an impact on your ranking position in the big G.

-So yes, the only valid way to rank your website higher than your competition (and stay there) is to bet all your money on white hat SEO.
-And diligently work on creating real value for your target audience.
+So yes, as a site owner, the only valid way to rank your website higher than your competition (and stay there) is to bet all your money on white hat SEO.
+And diligently work on creating real value for the searchers.

 Google and other major search engines respect and recommend white hat SEO, and will have zero problem giving you your deserved position in the SERPs given that you practice it.

 White Hat SEO vs Black Hat SEO

 When it comes to SEO, the goal is always to reach and maintain the topmost position in the search engines — regardless of the website’s type/niche.
 Now, how you implement SEO and what techniques you use makes your approach either “White Hat” or “Black Hat”.